skandacode/skandacode.github.io/community-service.md

 **Primary Robotics and CAD Instructor** - Taught comprehensive robotics programs focusing on developing the skills necessary for competitive robotics.

 **Program Scale and Impact:**
-- Taught over 200 students across grades 3-10 in competitive robotics and computer-aided design
+- Taught over 130 students across grades 3-10 in competitive robotics and computer-aided design
-- Raised over $8,000 annually through structured weekly educational programs
+- Raised over $10,000 annually through structured weekly robotics classes
+- Around $30,000 went back to the community center
 - Collaborated with FTC teams within DFW and globally to share knowledge and present at conferences
 - Helped transform local community center into a hub of STEM learning
 - Many students have continued STEM education and joined or started robotics teams